barsoosayque/libgdx-oboe/README.md

 # - libGDX Oboe -

-An audio component replacement for the **libGDX** framework, which allows music to flow without any delay or another unpleasant Android-related distortion.
+Reimplementation of the Audio interface for **libGDX** framework using Oboe and FFmpeg, which allows music to flow without any delay or another unpleasant distortion.

 And if you ever asked yourself *"Why is my libGDX app music is so broken ?"*, then you've come to the right place.